fpereiro/tnote/index.md

 - A `F` indicates a fermata.
 - A `P` indicates an appogiatura.

 tnote is oblivious to multiple spaces.
 However, I employ two rules to [pretty print](https://en.wikipedia.org/wiki/Prettyprint) its content.
-The two rules are: 1) notes on the same bar that start at the same time should be horizontally aligned; and 2) if there's no overlap between two notes in different lines, then the note that starts later should be pushed to the right until its starting line avoids intersection with the other note.
+The two rules are: 1) notes on the same bar that start at the same time should be horizontally aligned; and 2) if there's no overlap between two notes in different voices, then the note that starts later should be pushed to the right until its starting voice avoids intersection with the other note.

 ## Available music in tnote format